mirrexagon/lua-irc-engine/README.md

 end)
 ```

 `irc.set_callback` returns `true` on success.
-If a callback has been overwritten, the second return value will be a string stating this.
+If a callback has been overwritten, the second return value will be a string stating this. -- TODO: Not true anymore

 ---